RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 <ins>Description of the main files:</ins>

-- *multiQC_DataCleaning_Report.html (and the assiociated directory)*:&nbsp;&nbsp;&nbsp;Graphic report based on raw data and trimming fastQC reports to visualize the impact of DATA_CLEANING.
+- *multiQC_DataCleaning_Report.html (and the associated directory)*:&nbsp;&nbsp;&nbsp;Graphic report based on raw data and trimming fastQC reports to visualize the impact of DATA_CLEANING.

 **RAWDATA/REPORTS directory**
 - *html file(s)*:&nbsp;&nbsp;&nbsp;Graphic representation of the quality of the raw reads before cleaning (fastQC)